Dr. Anita Patil-Deshmukh, Principal Investigator

 Sunil Gangavane, Program Director

-Sunil has been working as a Programme Facilitator with PUKAR after he completed his Masters Degree in Psychology from Mumbai University in 2010.
+Sunil has been working as a Program Facilitator with PUKAR after he completed his Masters Degree in Psychology from Mumbai University in 2010.
 Having been a Youth Fellows himself, he allows his own experience to feed into his current role which includes ideating, planning, designing and executing the program.
 To prepare himself well for these responsibilities, Sunil has completed international course in facilitation for gender, diversity and social transformation, a course in active citizenship and participatory communication.
 In addition, he is pursuing higer level training in the Indian Society for Applied Behavioural Sciences (ISABS).
 He has supervised around 30 original research studies, focusing largely on issues related to gender, sexuality and expression of identities; working with children of sex workers, rag-pickers, orphans, transgenders and victims of domestic violence.
 Sunil had developed a special skill in mentoring the most disadvantaged youth from all sectors.